by John Steinbeck

 - Juan cautions his brother not to get cheated by the pearl-buyers.

-- He then reminds Kino of a story their father told them when they were young: the locales, realizing that the agents wouldn’t give them fair prices, pooled their pearls and sent them all with one man to the capital, to sell in a larger and presumably more just market.
+- He then reminds Kino of a story their father told them when they were young: the locals, realizing that the agents wouldn’t give them fair prices, pooled their pearls and sent them all with one man to the capital, to sell in a larger and presumably more just market.
 The man disappeared.
 They tried it again, same deal.
 So they were stuck getting cheated by the resident pearl-buyers.

 - Kino knows that trying to sell the pearls elsewhere went against religion; apparently the priests in the area have convinced them that every man has a station in life, and trying to move away from that station is evil.

 - At the agents’ offices, a man sits waiting at a desk, dressed for business and mechanically twirling a coin in between the knuckles of his fingers.

 - When Kino arrives and declares he has a pearl to sell, the buyer continues to twirl the coin in his hand—but hidden under the desk.